0xBeycan/0xBeycan/README.md

-Hello, I'm Khalil.
+Hello, I'm Halil.
 I am a web and blockchain developer.
 I really enjoy learning new technologies.
 Blockchain world in particular really takes me away.

 Below you can see the languages I have used or will use.